omkarhole/portfolio/README.md

-# 🌟 Personal Portfolio Website
+# 🌟 Personal Portfolio Website-

 A modern, responsive portfolio website built with React, Vite, and Tailwind CSS.
 Features a beautiful star background animation, dark/light theme toggle, and interactive sections to showcase projects and skills.